planetlearning/planetlearning.github.io/pages/micromaster/planet-installation-vagrant.md

 vagrant up prod
 ```

-You now have a working [community Planet](http://localhost:3100) on your OS.
+You now have a working [community Planet](http://localhost:3100) on your OS, that can be accessed using [http://localhost:3100](http://localhost:3100).
 It is advisable to use Firefox to access your community Planet.
 If you don't have Firefox already, you may want to [download](https://www.mozilla.org/en-US/firefox/new/) it.
 If you are using Firefox and community Planet is not working properly, please update your Firefox to the latest version and then try again.

+When the login screen loads, Follow further steps in the [Planet Manual](https://planetlearning.github.io/#!./pages/micromaster/../manual/planet.md) to register as a member.

 ---